xcela/Exocore/_notes/step by step tutorial.md

 ### Add meta data

 Open `_config.yml` and replace the example content with your site title and url.
-You can edit this file directly in your Github repository, see [the section on Prose.io below](#Using-Prose-io).
+You can edit this file directly in your Github repository, see [the note on Editing your site](#Note-on-Editing-your-Site) if this is unclear.

 ## Optional: Custom Domain